-Pragmatist Forum (CEPF).
-It is accessible online via
+Forum (CEPF).
+It is accessible online via its own website

 Personalism.
 The Personalist Forum seeks to provide a forum for thinkers interested in exploring two personalist hypotheses: that it is the personal dimension of our being and living that is definitive of our humanity, and that the personal dimension of being-human offers a clue to the ordering of reality.

 Process Philosophy.
 Society for the Study of Process Philosophies.
 The Society is a group of scholars in philosophy and related fields with a specialty or interest in process thought.